aaronparker/aaronparker.github.io/_posts/2014-10-27-xendesktop-update-mcs-machine-catalog-powershell.md

 Below is the full code listing with comments inline that should provide some detail on the process the code follows.
 At this point the code provides some error checking for the most important steps.
 There are still some additional steps and error checking that could be integrated:

   * The code will get a specified snapshot from the target VM.
-I&#8217;ve done this to ensure I&#8217;m using the correct version of the image
+I've done this to ensure I'm using the correct version of the image
   * Publish the image update to the catalog
   * Monitor the update process until completion
   * Start the desktop reboot cycle

-At this stage, I haven&#8217;t added too much error checking, but an important step to add will be to check that the image update process was successful and rollback if it wasn&#8217;t.
+At this stage, I haven't added too much error checking, but an important step to add will be to check that the image update process was successful and rollback if it wasn't.

 <pre class="lang:ps decode:true " title="PowerShell code to update and MCS-based Machine Catalog">#---------------------------------------------------------------------------
 # Author: Aaron Parker